Home > Ageing Well > Mental Health in Older People

 Depression

 In the UK depression affects around 1 in 5 older people living in the community and 2 in 5 living in care homes.
-However, fewer than one in six older people with depression ever discuss this with their GP8.
-As the population ages within Blackpool, the number of people affected by depression is expected to increase (Figure 2).
+However, fewer than one in six older people with depression ever discuss this with their GP.8 As the population ages within Blackpool, the number of people affected by depression is expected to increase (figure 2).

-Figure 2 - Blackpool: Expected numbers of people 65+ with depression/severe depression (projected to 2040)
+Figure 2 - Blackpool: expected numbers of people 65+ with depression/severe depression (projected to 2040)

 POPPI depression projections 2020